unkn0wn1122/unkn0wn1122.github.io/_pages/about.md

 ---
-title: "About"
 permalink: /about/
 layout: single
+title: "About"
+date: 2023-07-24
 clases: wide
+description: "about me"
 author_profile:true
-date: 2023-07-24
 ---

+## About me

 🌱 I am currently a systems engineering student at the catholic university of Pereira, I have participated in the competitive programming seedbed of the university, where I have developed my skills with programming logic, teamwork and problem solving.